Last Updated on October 4, 2024

 What Is the L-1B Visa?

-- Have worked in the qualifying organization for at least 12 continuous months within the last three years leading up to transfer in an executive, managerial or specialized knowledge capacity.
+- Have worked in the qualifying organization for at least 12 continuous months within the last three years.
+This timeframe must lead to the transfer to an executive, managerial, or specialized knowledge capacity.

-- Have specialized knowledge based on employment with the foreign employer that will be used in the U.S.
+- Possess specialized knowledge gained from working with a foreign employer that will be applied in the U.S.

 If the employee’s reason for working in the U.S. is to open a new office, the following conditions must be met: